schurr-lab/git-tutorial/README.md

 students.md
 ```

-You can open it using **any text editor or IDE**, for example:
+You can use **any text editor**, for example:

 - PyCharm
 - VS Code
-- Notepad (Windows)
+- Notepad
-- TextEdit (Mac)
+- TextEdit
-- or any editor you normally use

-Navigate to the repository folder (`git-tutorial`) and open the file `students.md`.

-Add your name at the bottom:
+Add your name:

 ```markdown
 - Alice Smith – PhD Student – 2026
 ```

-Save the file after editing.
+Save the file.

 ---

-# Step 8 — Practice Task
+# Step 7 — Practice Task

-Inside the `practice/` folder create a new file named:
+Inside the `practice/` folder create a file:

 ```
 yourname.txt